 Defining Decarbonization and Net Zero

-Decarbonization refers to the systematic reduction of carbon emissions across all aspects of business operations and supply chains.
-For industries, this means adopting practices and technologies that reduce reliance on fossil fuels and lower greenhouse gas (GHG) emissions across all scopes.
+Decarbonization is the strategic process of reducing carbon emissions across all aspects of business operations and supply chains.
+For industries, this involves implementing practices and technologies that minimize reliance on fossil fuels and lower greenhouse gas (GHG) emissions across all scopes.
+A structured approach to decarbonization aligns organizations with global climate goals while enhancing long-term sustainability and regulatory compliance.

 Scope 1: Direct Emissions

-Stationary Combustion: Emissions from burning fossil fuels in boilers, furnaces, or turbines.
+Stationary Combustion: Emissions from burning fossil fuels in equipment such as boilers, furnaces, or turbines.

-Mobile Combustion: Emissions from company-owned vehicles, such as delivery trucks or service cars.
+Mobile Combustion: Emissions from company-owned vehicles, including fleet trucks, delivery vehicles, or service cars.

-Fugitive Emissions: Leaks from refrigeration systems, air conditioning units, or natural gas pipelines.
+Fugitive Emissions: Unintentional leaks from refrigeration and air conditioning systems or natural gas pipelines.

-Scope 2 emissions are indirect GHG emissions from the consumption of purchased energy, such as electricity, steam, heating, or cooling.
-These emissions are generated at the power plants or facilities that produce the energy.
+Scope 2 emissions are indirect emissions resulting from the consumption of purchased energy, such as electricity, steam, heating, or cooling.
+These emissions occur at the source of energy generation but are attributed to the organization’s energy consumption.
+Key contributors include:

 Scope 3: Other Indirect Emissions

-Scope 3 emissions encompass all other indirect emissions that occur across the value chain, outside of the organization’s direct control.
-These emissions can be further divided into upstream and downstream categories.
+Scope 3 emissions encompass all other indirect emissions that occur within an organization’s value chain but fall outside its direct operational control.
+These emissions are further categorized into upstream and downstream activities:

 Transportation and distribution of raw materials.